AmplitudeAudio/doc-sdk/docs/api/mixer/Amplimix/index.md

     :material-keyboard-return: **Return**
-    :    The number of frames actually mixed.
+    :    The number of processed frames.